Azure/AppService/_posts/2021-01-06-java-stacks-update.md

   - 8.0.265
   - 7.0.272

 Eclipse Foundation has deprecated Jetty 9.1 and 9.3 ([source](https://www.eclipse.org/jetty/download.php)), so these runtimes are no longer shown on the Portal.
 You can still [create sites with these versions](https://docs.microsoft.com/azure/app-service/overview#built-in-languages-and-frameworks).
 Tomcat 8.0 has [reached End-Of-Life](https://tomcat.apache.org/tomcat-80-eol.html) and will also be hidden in an upcoming Portal update.
+Web apps using these outdated runtimes will continue to run, but using the latest versions ensures that your apps are running on the most secure and performant runtimes.

 ## Linux